metu-balance/imbalance-baselines/README.md

 # imbalance-baselines

-**imbalance-baselines** is a modular Python deep learning library that provides a common measure for the performance of different imbalance mitigation methods.
+**imbalance-baselines** is a modular Python deep learning library, providing a common measure for the performance of different imbalance mitigation methods.

 ## Table of Contents